ronnieli0114/AlgoEd_ML/README.md

-# AlgoEd_ML
-Machine learning course for AlgoEd
+# Machine learning course for AlgoEd

 ## Getting Started
+Welcome to the course!
+In this tutorial, I'll show you how to install Anaconda and the required packages we'll be using for this course.

 ### Download Anaconda
 First, we'll need to install Anaconda, an all-in-one data science tool.
 The installer takes up about 1 GB of space on your computer.
 You can download Anaconda [here](https://www.anaconda.com/download).
 You can click the small "Skip registration" link right below the large green "Submit" button if you don't want to provide them your email address.